-Among the memorabilia, curious details emerge like the firefighter helmets and belts, a reminder of the founder of the restaurant.
-The restaurant was, in fact, opened in the first half of the 19th century as a simple tavern by a retired firefighter who never gave it a name, to the point that his customers began to call it “The Fireman”, a name that was never abandoned (Pompiere means fireman).
+Among the memorabilia, curious objects emerge like the firefighter’s helmets and belts, a tribute to the founder of the restaurant.
+The Trattoria was, in fact, opened in the first half of the 19th century as a simple tavern by a retired firefighter who never gave it a name, to the point that his customers began to simply call it “The Fireman”, a name that was never abandoned (Pompiere means fireman in Italian).

 The menu offers typical Veronese dishes starting from the famous plates of cold cuts and cheeses, chosen from a selection of over 35 and 100 different varieties respectively, that maestro Natalino, head of the delicious gastronomy department, will be glad to help you with.

-The cellar is well stocked with over 400 labels, including the best producers of the most renowned Veronese wines: like Amarone and Valpolicella among the red ones and Custoza, Lugana or Soave for the white ones.
+The wine cellar is well stocked with over 400 labels, including the best producers of the most renowned Veronese wines: like Amarone and Valpolicella among the red ones and Custoza, Lugana and Soave among the white ones.

-Perfect for any occasion, Il Pompiere is certainly one of the restaurants that best interprets the most authentic food and wine traditions of the city of love.
+Perfect for every occasion, Al Pompiere is certainly one of the restaurants that best interprets and protects the culinary treasure of the City of Love.

-The Al Pompiere’s tiramisù, as evidenced by the trophy plate on the cheese counter, was elected the best one in the world by a passionate Texan manager who travels the world in search of the best tiramisù cakes.
+The tiramisù of Al Pompiere, as evidenced by the plaque on the cheese counter, was elected the best one in the world by a passionate Texan manager who travels the world in search of the best tiramisù.